ngi-nix/trackingthetrackers-classifier/README.md

 Input on stdin:
   * A JSON dict in the format of https://gitlab.com/trackingthetrackers/wiki/-/wikis/JSON-format-definition-for-feature-vectors

+(note: should something in the JSON format change, then you can re-create the JSON schema.json file via https://extendsclass.com/json-schema-validator.html)

 Output on stdout:
   * JSON dict: { "trackers": 0.976, "clean": 0.024 }